Club Target Days

 For Bowman, it’s a minimum total of 18 dozen arrows, and this does have to be at a competitive event, which includes Club Target Days.
 So, that’s part of the reason for introducing them.

-Once you’ve shot your 12 or 18 dozen, you fill in a claim form and hand it in with copies of your score sheets to Paul or Elaine, who will check it all and sign it off.
+Once you’ve shot your 12 or 18 dozen, you hand in your score sheets or copies to Paul or Elaine, who will check it all and sign it off.
 The club is subsidising these badges, so now all you need to do is collect your bling.
 And maybe do a little dance of joy.

 Your classification is the lowest of those rounds you submit.
 So if you shoot three Warwick30s and score enough for Archer 2nd Class on two of them but 3rd Class on one, it qualifies for 3rd Class.
 You don’t have to submit the 3rd Class one, you can try again and if you get 2nd Class, submit that.

 Choosing a Round.
-We’re shooting the ArcheryGB Outdoor Imperial Rounds (there are Metric rounds as well).
-These are broadly: York and Bristols (12 dozen), St George, Albion and Windsors (9 dozen), Westerns (8 dozen), Nationals (6 dozen), Warwicks (4 dozen).
+We usually shoot the ArcheryGB Outdoor Imperial Rounds.
+There are Metric rounds as well which work in much the same way.
+The Imperial Rounds are broadly: York and Bristols (12 dozen), St George, Albion and Windsors (9 dozen), Westerns (8 dozen), Nationals (6 dozen), Warwicks (4 dozen).
+Each of the rounds starts with shooting a set number of arrows at a set distance, then a set number of arrows at a shorter distance.

 Within each of these groups there are rounds starting at distances between 30 yards and 100 yards.
 So, a Warwick30 is 30yds then 20yds, and Warwick50 is 50yds then 40yds and so on.
 You choose whatever starting distance you’re comfortable with.
 As you’d expect, the shorter the distance i.e. the easier it is, then the more points you need to score to qualify.